OWOX/ga4-rawdata-to-bigquery/README.md

-# GTM Server - Tag Template - GA4 RawData to BigQuery
+# GA4 RawData to BigQuery – OWOX Tag for GTM Server-Side
-It allows collecting raw GA4 for subsequent processing in your data warehouse Google BigQuery.
+The Tag for GTM Server-Side is most useful if using GTM SS as a Server Side Tag Manager for GA4 events, as you will want to ensure you automatically forward these events to your BigQuery table.
+It allows collect raw GA4 for subsequent processing in your data warehouse.